davetron5000/sneaking-scala/web_testing/02_solution.md

       ...
     }

-!SLIDE
+!SLIDE  bullets incremental
 # Couldn't this have been done in Java?

-!SLIDE
-# Certainly, but...
+* Certainly, but...

 !SLIDE
 # Implementation would've been rough